Terms & Conditions

-The Contractor must be supplied with the full Type 3 Destructive Survey report not less than 48 hours prior to any works commencing.
-In the event the report is not a Type 3 destructive survey, or is incomplete or does not relate to the whole building then works will not commence.
+The Contractor must be supplied with the full Refurbishment and Demolition (R&D) Survey report not less than 48 hours prior to any works commencing.
+In the event the report is not a Refurbishment and Demolition (R&D) Survey, or is incomplete or does not relate to the whole building then works will not commence.

 Unless otherwise agreed in writing any works and/or charges relating to the survey, analysis and removal of any licensed or unlicensed asbestos shall be solely the responsibility of the Client.